Torgen/codex-blackboard/docs/Solving.md

 Quips
 -----
 Quips are funny things to say when we answer phone calls from HQ.
 We do this because HQ should have fun too.
 It also encourages HQ to not delay our callbacks too much if we call in a bunch of wrong answers.
-You can add a quip to the queue two ways:

-* At the `/quips/new` route relative to the root of the blackboard
-* Asking the bot to do it.
+Add a quip to the queue by asking the bot to do it.
 For example, `bot new quip Codex is my co-dump stat`.

 The list of quips is shown to whomever is manning the call-in queue.
 Whoever is manning the call-in queue will be given a selection of not-recently-used quips to choose from.